CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

 ```

 - Add this section below, with `subscription_id`, `tenant_id`, `application_id`,
-  `application_secret` matching those in the service principal used in Tutorial
+  `application_secret` matching those in the service principal used in Lab
   1. Also replace the storage account name `cyclecloudcbekjhvzjrzswz` with the
      output of the `cyclecloud locker list` command:
     ```INI